 Modern Buyer Philosophy: “A problem comes up at work.
 I go online to research my options.
 I call a former co-worker that I know dealt with a similar issue recently.
 I start going to a few websites and explore my options.
 I read blogs and validate they are legitimate by researching the authors.
 I hit diminishing returns and decide it’s time to give a sales rep a call.
 I find out exactly how each solution will address my issues.
 A quick meeting with my team gives me approval to implement.”

-Sales Rep Philosophy: “Every morning I take 5 minutes to shoot out the company blog on Twitter and LinkedIn.
+Sales Rep Philosophy: “Every morning I take 5 minutes to shoot out a relevant industry article on Twitter and LinkedIn.
 I check to see what my prospects are doing on Social Media.
 I share an article with a customer I know is thrashing on a major initiative.
-After breakfast I connect with a few leaders that have shared our latest best practice guide.
+After breakfast I connect with a few leaders that have responded to my articles sent earlier in the week.
 Set up a few lunch meetings to discuss their issues.
 Validate where they are on their buying journey simply by listening.
 Being able to anticipate their next move, I offer them a quick fix.
 I connect them with another leader I know just went through the same obstacle.
 Without breaking out a sales pitch I’m having dinner with the buying decision team.”